NSombekke/Logic-LLM/blogpost.md

 Consider the Natural language command, $\mu$ : *Without stepping outside the orange room, go to landmark one*, where the terms *orange room* and *landmark one* belong to the predicates in the predetermined planning domain.
 From the given predetermined planning domain, the LLM is able to identify and determine the relevant predicates such as the room and floor description.
 The natural language command $\mu$ can be turned into its corresponnding LTL formula in CNF $\phi_{\mu}$ = $F(landmark_{}1)$ & $G (orange_{}room)$.

-Since Large language models are predominantly trained on natural language, they may struggle converting natural language directly into Linear Temporal Logic (LTL) formulas.
-The syntax of LTL (e.g. X, U, and F) is quite different from typical natural language constructs.
-To address this distribution shift, a study by Pan et al. (2023) proposes creating a *canonical* representation that aligns more closely with natural language [8].
-For the same reason Cosler et al. (2023) prompt the LLM to turn $\mu$ into an intermediate *canoncial form*, shown as *sub-translations* introduced, before mapping the the sentence into an LTL formula [5].
-Each translation accompanies a translation dictionary in canonical form, through which th LLM is asked to explain its steps.
-We will use their prompting technique.

 > **$\mu:$ "Every time hunger strikes, eating eventually follows."**
 >
 > $\psi_{\mu}$: $G(\text{ hunger} \rightarrow F \text{ eating})$